 Best Slovenian Food: 12 Delicious Dishes You Have to Try

-I am blown away that Slovenia is not more well known for its amazing cuisine, but I believe that is going to quickly change.
+I am blown away that Slovenia is not more well known for its cuisine, but I believe that is quickly changing.
 Why is that?
 The Michelin guide has at last launched in Slovenia!
 It awarded one restaurant with 2 Michelin stars and five restaurants with 1 Michelin star for their fine Slovenian food.

 This small European country has also won the title of European Region of Gastronomy for 2021.
-With all this recent publicity, Slovenia is now on the world’s gastronomic map and is truly a foodie destination.
+With all this recent publicity, Slovenia is now on the world’s gastronomic map.

 What makes Slovenian food so unique and delicious and deserving of all the recent accolades?
-We only cracked the surface of the cuisine during our 1-week stay, but I hope to answer this question as I share the 12 amazing dishes we had throughout the country.
+We only cracked the surface of the cuisine during our 1-week stay, but I hope to answer this question as I share our favorite dishes on our culinary tour.

 Zlikrofi with lamb ragout at Penzion Berc